TikTok Banned Countries List [Updated 2026 Data]

 18. Bangladesh

-In August 2021, Bangladesh banned apps like TikTok, Pubg, and FreeFire on a high court order.
+In August 2021, Bangladesh banned apps like TikTok, PUBG, and FreeFire on a high court order.

 It labeled these apps as ‘dangerous and harmful’ and claimed that children must be saved from moral and social degradation.

-In 2018, Bangladesh restricted the TikTok app’s internet access as a part of its movement for the removal of pornography and gambling sites.
+In 2018, Bangladesh restricted the TikTok app’s internet access as part of its movement for the removal of pornography and gambling sites.

 19. Pakistan